Medical Assistant (AAS)

 • Have a current EMT (Basic) Certification in the state of Arizona

-• At least (1) year of experience as an EMT (Basic).
+• At least (1) year of experience as an EMT (Basic) or completion of EMS196 EMT Internship Class.
 Please contact the Program Director for an acceptable experience

 • Current American Heart Association BLS Provider CPR card